-How to Write the Pennsylvania Supplemental Essays
+How to Write the University of Pennsylvania Supplemental Essays

 Write a short thank-you note to someone you have not yet thanked and would like to acknowledge.
 (We encourage you to share this note with that person, if possible, and reflect on the experience!)
 (150-200 words)